LuciusColt/CAIN/content/Watchsites/Placeholder.md

 Watchsite 12 - The Glass Garden // Antarctica

-Watchsite 39 - Prison of Enlightenment // Seattle.
-Washington
+Watchsite 39 - The Panopticon // Seattle, Washington

 Watchsite 44 - The Pits of Hell // Tucson, AZ